somaiaahmed/CODSOFT/README.md

 ## Task 3: Tic-Tac-Toe Game

+Welcome to the Tic-Tac-Toe Game!
+This is a simple console-based implementation of the classic two-player game where you compete to get three of your markers in a row.

 **Description:**

-Build a console-based Tic-Tac-Toe game that allows two players to play against each other.
+ The Tic-Tac-Toe game allows two players to play against each other.
 Create a 3x3 grid as the game board and implement logic for displaying the current board, taking player input, updating the board, and checking for a win or a draw.
 This task involves working with arrays and conditional statements.

 ## Simple To-Do List Application